BastiTee/selekta/README.md

 *Packaging*

+ - [ ] Create a native container build for windows
+ - [ ] Create a native container build for mac
- - [ ] Create a native container build for windows/mac/linux
+ - [ ] Create a native container build for linux
  - [ ] Create or find an awesome icon

-*Other*

- - [ ] Learn more about JavaScript's best practices and design patterns and beautify/refactor the s*t out of the code

 *Done*